 - Can be clumpy if you just toss it in a shaker cup with liquid and shake it up.
 Best used in a blender (as most powders are).

 - Some people report a funny aftertaste, or not enjoying the flavor at all.
 I personally don’t notice any odd aftertaste and have enjoyed Chocolate (regular and vegan), Tropical Strawberry (vegan), and Strawberry flavors.
 I did not enjoy Vanilla and haven’t tried Café Latte or Greenberry.
+See the full Shakeology flavors list below.

 The Price Difference

 You can save a little money on Shakeology if you sign up to be a coach (you don’t have to be an active coach, you can be what’s called a “discount coach” who just gets the discounted rate and doesn’t try to build a team or make sales).
-However, you’re still paying the coaching fee, so the average price with discount is still around $115.00.
+However, you’re still paying the coaching fee, so the average price with a discount is still around $115.00.

 Comparing Their Nutritional Value